apache/druid/docs/ingestion/migrate-from-firehose-ingestion.md

 ## Migrate from firehose ingestion to an input source

+To migrate from firehose ingestion, you can use the Druid console to update your ingestion spec, or you can update it manally.

+### Use the Druid console

+### Update your ingestion spec manually

-To migrate from firehose ingestion, copy your existing ingestion spec into a new file.
+To update your ingestion spec manually, copy your existing spec into a new file.
 Refer to [Native batch ingestion with firehose (Deprecated)](./native-batch-firehose.md) for a description of firehose properties.

 Edit the new file as follows: